-As we explained in our skin guide, there is only one sticker that occupies the ‘Contraband’ status… The Howling Dawn.
-Valve reworked an originally plagiarized design of a skin and bumped up its rarity to a brand-new classification, which they aptly named Contraband.
+In our most expensive skins guide, we mentioned the Howl, the only contraband skin.
+So too, there is only one sticker that occupies the ‘Contraband’ status, The Howling Dawn.
+Valve reworked an originally plagiarized artwork and bumped up its rarity to a brand-new classification, which they aptly named Contraband.

 Top 20 most expensive CSGO stickers

 20. KennyS (Gold) | Krakow (2017) – $2,800